 8. Change Requests - Consumers have the right to request a change of service provider only if they need an ethnic meal or need a special diet.
 For such change, HDM service provider must submit the request through IR2 and mark "Change Request" on the form.
+Once DAAS Intake Unit approves it, a new HDM referral under "Change of Meal Provider" will be created and show in the HDM Wait List with "Change" next to the client's name.
+DAAS Intake Unit will then inform the existing meal provider and the prospective meal provider about the request so that both providers can

+9. coordinate the transition.
 Consumers requesting reassignment will receive a new priority score.

 Providers of ethnic meals have the right to request a change of service provider if the consumer has not requested an ethnic meal.
-For such change, HDM service provider must submit the request through IR2 and mark
+For such change, HDM service provider must submit the request through IR2 and mark "Change Request" on the form.
+Consumers returned to the waiting list will receive a new priority score.

-- "Change Request" on the form.
-Consumers returned to the waiting list will receive a new priority score. - 9.
-Provider's Right to Refuse Service providers have the right to refuse to provide service to a consumer according to individual agency policies approved by OOA. - Review of Assessed Need If the priority score calculated after the home visit is lower than the score assigned by the system to the consumer before service begins or after service started, the DAAS Intake Unit and the service provider will determine if meal service should continue, and if not, will refer the consumer to congregate nutrition sites or other appropriate food/meal programs. - 11.
+- 10. Provider's Right to Refuse Service providers have the right to refuse to provide service to a consumer according to individual agency policies approved by OOA. - 11.
+Review of Assessed Need If the priority score calculated after the home visit is lower than the score assigned by the system to the consumer before service begins or after service started, the DAAS Intake Unit and the service provider will determine if meal service should continue, and if not, will refer the consumer to congregate nutrition sites or other appropriate food/meal programs. - 12.
 Waitlist Management by DAAS Intake DAAS Intake Unit staff will periodically review the functional abilities and needs of the consumers and will /update the intake assessment, if needed, when doing follow ups on the home delivered meal waitlist.